jackr1w/LedMatrixXY/README.md

 1. Open the [MakeCode Editor for micro:bit](https://makecode.microbit.org/).
 2. Click on **Advanced** and then **Extensions**.
 3. Search for `https://github.com/jackr1w/LedMatrixXY` and click to add it to your project.
+4. Connect Micro:bit to the LED board by a data pin of choice and provide power to the LED board.

 ## Blocks